1696 later 105211 Private Godfrey Bunn, Hertfordshire Yeomanry

 Attendance Prizes were sometimes awarded at Little Gaddesden School.
 In March 1902, Walter Bunn was awarded 2/6d, Ellen 2/- and Godfrey 1/6d.
-Others awarded prizes that year included Horace Ruffitt 2/6d, William Wells 2/6d, Reginald Purton 2/6d and Sydney Hart 1/6d.
+Others awarded prizes that year included Horace Ruffett 2/6d, William Wells 2/6d, Reginald Purton 2/6d and Sidney Hart 1/6d.

 In March 1903 and March 1904, Godfrey and Walter Bunn were again awarded 2/- attendance prizes.
 Others named included Horace Ruffett, Archie Wells and William Wells in 1903 and Victor Collier, Bernard Phillips, Arthur Whitman and Archie Wells in 1904.

 On 28th May 1907 Godfrey Bunn and Victor Collier passed their Exemption Paper (Certificate of Proficiency), enabling them to leave school and go out to work.
 On 3rd June, Godfrey Bunn aged 13 years and almost 2 months and Victor Collier aged 13 years 8½ months left school.